 RET16.
 [If RET15=6] Please describe the problem you were having with your employer or at the site.
 (Capture open-end response)

-RET17[ONLY IF RET13=NO] What would have increased your likelihood of providing direct patient care in a health professional shortage area?
+RET17.
+[ONLY IF RET13=NO] What would have increased your likelihood of providing direct patient care in a health professional shortage area?
 (Select all that apply)

 Better salary